 Radio display will show "LOADING DISC" when the disc is loading and "READING DISC" when the radio is reading the disc.

-• This CD player will accept 4 3/4 inch (12 cm) discs only.
+This CD player will accept 4-3/4 in (12 cm) discs only.
 The use of other sized discs may damage the CD player mechanism.

 Eject Button - Ejecting Compact Disc(s)